BowDown097/RRBot/README.md

 If you know what you're doing, it is encouraged that you create a pull request.
 I will make sure to go over it and respond as quickly as possible, and you will receive a role in the Discord for your work if it makes it in.

 ## Running your own instance of the bot
-In order to build the bot, you will need to create a file named Credentials.cs in the bot's home directory.
+In order to build the bot, you will need to create a file named Credentials.cs in the bot's main directory.
 The code will need to look exactly like this:
 ```cs
 namespace RRBot
 {